 A few years ago I purchased a used original Dungeons and Dragons Red Box set off of eBay.
 The box was pretty well worn, but the contents are pristine.

-It was through the local book store and their Thursday evening game nights that I was introduced to DCC RPG.
-Initially I disliked it as all of out 0-level characters were destroyed.
+It was through the local bookstore and their Thursday evening game nights that I was introduced to DCC RPG.
+Initially, I disliked it as all of our 0-level characters were destroyed.
 (I have a soft heart for having, at least, one PC make it through to the end alive.

 Now I’m a judge for DCC RPG’s Worlds Tour 2017.